andrewunifei/CS229-Machine-Learning/Regression/Linear/Non-parametric/README.md

 [numpy](https://github.com/numpy)

 ## Locally Weighted Regression
 Locally Weighted Regression is the task of modeling a linear function to a particular value of x considering its neighbors values.
-This consideration is done by applying a weight to all x^(i) values in the dataset.
-Those near x are weighted more heavily, whereas those far away are weighted more softly, therefore the former has a greater impact in the final calculation.
+This consideration is done by applying a weight to the loss function J(θ) evaluated for each value of x in the dataset.
+Those points near x are weighted more heavily, whereas those far away are weighted more softly, therefore the former has a greater impact in the final calculation.

 The formula used to implement this algorithm is defined as: